aws/aws-sdk-js-v3/supplemental-docs/CLIENTS.md

 For temporary credentials:

 You can use the `fromTemporaryCredentials` provider that creates a credential provider function that retrieves temporary credentials from STS AssumeRole API.
+Depending on your use-case, this might be the preferred way to use temporary credentials, as compared to having a `.ini` file with `ignoreCache` (that will utilize filesystem operations) set to true.

 ```typescript
 import { fromTemporaryCredentials } from "@aws-sdk/credential-providers";